tangmcs/ES_implementation/readme.md

 ## Some notes on training performance

-In the paper we have tested the CarRacing-v0 and AntBulletEnv-v0 environments.
+We have tested the CarRacing-v2 and AntBulletEnv-v0 environments.
 For both of them we have written custom functions to bound the action activations;
 the rest of the environments have a simple clipping mechanism to bound their actions.
 Environments with a continuous action space (ie. *Box*) are likely to benefit from a continous scaling -rather than clipping- of their action spaces, either with a custom activation function or with
 Gym's RescaleAction wrapper.